Create the data service

-In Visual Studio, on the File menu, select New, and then select Project.
+In Visual Studio, on the File menu, select New > Project.

-In the New Project dialog box, under either Visual Basic or Visual C# select the Web template, and then select ASP.NET Web Application.
+In the New Project dialog box, under either Visual Basic or Visual C# select the Web category, and then select ASP.NET Web Application.

 (Optional) Specify a specific port number for your Web application.
 Note: the port number

-12345is used in the rest of the quickstart.
+12345is used in this series of quickstart topics.

-In Solution Explorer, right-click the name of the ASP.NET project that you just created, and then click Properties.
+In Solution Explorer, right-click on the ASP.NET project that you just created, and then choose Properties.

 Select the Web tab, and set the value of the Specific port text box to

-In the Add New Item dialog box, click the Data template and then select ADO.NET Entity Data Model.
+In the Add New Item dialog box, select the Data category, and then select ADO.NET Entity Data Model.

-For the name of the data model, type
+For the name of the data model, enter

-In the Entity Data Model Wizard, select Generate from Database, and then click Next.
+In the Entity Data Model Wizard, select EF Designer from Database, and then click Next.

 Connect the data model to the database by doing one of the following steps, and then click Next:

-If you do not have a database connection already configured, click New Connection and create a new connection.
+If you don't have a database connection already configured, click New Connection and create a new connection.
 For more information, see How to: Create Connections to SQL Server Databases.
 This SQL Server instance must have the Northwind sample database attached.